Some had warned me it’d be like this, but I hadn’t believed them. Now I looked at my entry in Wikipedia once more, still feeling sick to my stomach.

 Spader took out a cloth and wiped his lenses.
 “Think of the damage it could do to the pharmaceutical industry, to the doctors’ lifestyle.
 We can’t have people believing they only have to pay a few quid and they’ll be cured!”

-“But that IS the case,” I replied, feeling incensed.
+“But that is the case,” I replied, feeling incensed.

 “Yes, of course it is.
 I know that and you know that.
-But the … plebs, don’t.
+But the … the plebs, don’t.
 And we want to keep it like that.”